TauSpinner algorithms for including spin and New Physics effects in $\bar q q \rightarrow Z/\gamma^* \to \tau \tau$ process: Transverse spin correlations at -boson pole

 \section{\texorpdfstring{Transverse spin correlations at $Z$-boson pole }{}}

-As a follow-up from the discussion in Section~\ref{subsec:SU2}, we can proceed with finding correspondence of $R_{ij}$ discussed here, and TN and TT spin correlations, discussed in Ref.~\cite{ALEPH:1997wux}.
-Let us quote equation (1) for the cross-section used there
+As a follow-up from the discussion in Section~\ref{subsec:SU2}, we can proceed with finding correspondence of $R_{ij}$, discussed here, and transverse-transverse (TT) and transverse-normal (TN) spin correlations, discussed in Ref.~\cite{ALEPH:1997wux}.
+Let us quote equation (1) for the cross-section used in~\cite{ALEPH:1997wux}

-where $P(s)$ is given in \cite{ALEPH:1997wux}, and coefficients $C_i$, $D_i$ ($i=0,1,2$) are expressed through the couplings.
+where $P(s)$ is defined in \cite{ALEPH:1997wux}, and coefficients $C_i$, $D_i$ ($i=0,1,2$) are expressed through the couplings.
 The first line represents cross-section without $\tau$ spin, the second line carries information about longitudinal polarisation of $\tau$, third line -- about longitudinal spin correlations and the last one -- about transverse spin correlations.
-The measured transverse spin correlations are defined by the ratios $C_{TT} = C_2/C_0$ and $C_{TN} = D_2/C_0$.
+The measured TT and TN spin correlations are defined by the ratios $C_{TT} = C_2/C_0$ and $C_{TN} = D_2/C_0$, respectively.